 - Feel free to use your favorite combination of fresh chopped herbs

-In a bowl, combine first 3 ingredients.
-Mix honey and water well and add to mixture.
+- In a bowl, combine ingredients.
+Mix honey and water if neceesary to think, add to mixture.
 Mix well.
 Set aside.

-Remove the meat and transfer the rack to a carving board, stand them upright and let rest for 10 minutes.
+- Remove the meat and transfer the rack to a carving board, stand them upright and let rest for 5 minutes prior to serving

 - Carve the racks in between the rib bones and transfer to plates.
 Serve right away.